circuitnet/circuitnet.github.io/README.md

 - [Introduction](https://circuitnet.github.io/intro/intro.html): introduction and quick start.
 - [Feature Description](https://circuitnet.github.io/feature/properties.html): name conventions, calculation method, characteristics and visualization.

+The codes in the [tutorial page](https://circuitnet.github.io/tutorial/experiment_tutorial5.html) is available in our github repository [https://github.com/circuitnet/CircuitNet](https://github.com/circuitnet/CircuitNet).

 This project is under active development.
 We are expanding the dataset to include diverse and large-scale designs for versatile ML applications in EDA.
 If you have any feedback or questions, please feel free to contact us.

 ### Citation